-A firewall can help prevent hackers or malicious software from gaining access to your computer through a network or the Internet.
+A firewall is a software or hardware that checks information from the Internet or a network.
+Depending on your firewall settings, it blocks or allows it to pass through to your computer.
+A firewall can help prevent hackers or malicious software from gaining access to your Windows 11/10 computer through a network or the Internet.
 A firewall can also help stop your computer from sending malicious software to other computers.

 2. Block all incoming firewall connections, including those in the list of allowed programs